The BTS x McDonald's Collab Is Pure Chaotic Good

 *casually marks calendar for May 26*

-Honestly, this collaboration is the reprieve we all needed right about now, and we will gladly engage with all McDonald's x BTS content.
+Truthfully, this collaboration is the reprieve we all needed right about now, and we will gladly engage with all McDonald's x BTS content.
 In the words of Jeon Jungkook: "Shoes on, get up in the morn',

-cup of milk Oreo McFlurry, it's time to go."
+cup of milk Oreo McFlurry, let's rock 'n' roll."